szpotona/cloudify-migration/README.md

     managers_cli_dir
         A directory where the cfy for the manager specified by the `manager` parameter has been initialized.
         It should contain the .cloudify directory.
+    passwords_path
+        An optional path to a file that contains usernames/passwords that will be used during agent installation/uninstallation process.
+        By default, script will use usernames/passwords that are contained in elastic search database of manager.
+        You can use this parameter to override this behaviour.
+File is formatted as yaml.
+        Example file:

+        deployment_1:
+          host_1:
+            password: new_password
+        deployment_2:
+          host_2:
+            user: new_user

+        This file will force migrate_agents to use password 'new_password' during agent modification on host with host id host_1 in deployment deployment_1 and username new_user for host_2 in deployment_2.
+        All other agents will be installed/uninstalled using usernames/passwords stored on manager.

 - `migrate_metrics.sh`